dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 example multiple times with various configurations of fixed inputs (inputs set to zero or one).

-One approach is to pre-calculate a minor-embedding for a clique (a :term:`complete graph`), a "clique embedding", of a size at least equal to the maximum number of variables (nodes) expected in your problem.
+One approach is to pre-calculate a minor embedding for a clique (a :term:`complete graph`), a "clique embedding", of a size at least equal to the maximum number of variables (nodes) expected in your problem.
 Because any BQM of :math:`n` variables maps to a subgraph of an :math:`n`--node clique\ [#]_, you